Likhitha-Veganti/Likhitha-Veganti.github.io/_pages/about.md

 {% include base_path %}

-Welcome to my Portfolio!
+🚀 Welcome aboard my Data Science journey! 📊

-I'm Likhitha Veganti, a dedicated Data Science enthusiast currently pursuing my MS in Data Science at Seattle University.
-Anticipated to graduate in Summer 2024, I have a passion for turning raw data into actionable insights.
-As a Dean's Honor Roll recipient, Teaching Assistant, and Graduate Student Representative for the College of Science and Engineering, I've actively contributed to the academic community.
+Hey there, I'm Likhitha Veganti, a passionate MS in Data Science candidate at Seattle University set to graduate in Summer 2024.
+I'm not just crunching numbers; I'm transforming raw data into actionable insights!

+🏆 As a Dean's Honor Roll recipient and Teaching Assistant, I thrive on academic excellence.
+Currently donning the hat of Graduate Student Representative for the College of Science and Engineering, I'm actively shaping our academic community.

-I invite you to explore my projects and connect with me for exciting collaborations in the world of data science!
-Let's turn data into actionable insights together! 📊🚀 #DataScience #MachineLearning #DataAnalysis
+💡 Ready for exciting collaborations in the data science realm?
+Explore my projects, and let's turn data into insights together!
+Connect with me, and let the journey begin! 🚀📊 #DataScienceMagic #InsightsInAction #FutureDataWizard